 Period: One of the two time segments into which an event weekend is divided.
 At the beginning of each period ability points, prayers, and spells are refreshed.
-The first period lasts from start of game Friday night until 3pm Saturday with the rest of the event being considered second period.
+The first period lasts from the start of the game Friday night until 3 pm Saturday with the rest of the event being considered the second period.

 Phys-Rep: Physical Representation.
 Refers to any item that is used in place of or to represent some object.
 A boffer weapon is a phys-rep of a sword.

 Player Character (PC): A game persona portrayed by a player.
 The PC acts independently and as the player desires.
 He/she is bound only by the game rules.

 PRE: Presence points; a type of ability point used for skills that require mental discipline or strong will.

 Personal: Skills, spells, or prayers that may only be used on yourself and may not be used on other players.